grassrootseconomics/org-website/content/Blog/demystifying-currency.md

 Author: Will Ruddick
 Date: Apr 18, 2020
 Slug: demystifying-currency

-modified

-: Apr 21, 2020
+Modified: Apr 21, 2020
 Summary: Once upon a time a goat herder counted his herd and found 100 goats (some old and some young).
 That was a nice surprise.
 He estimated a...

 ![image](images/blog/demystifying-currency1.webp)